Best non-toxic air fryers – we tested the top ceramic, stainless steel, and glass alternatives for reassurance in the kitchen

 Why is ceramic good for air fryers?

 Ceramic-based air fryers are good because ceramic doesn't have the 'forever chemicals' associated with non-stick air fryers.
 Ceramic is also much harder to scratch or damage than non-stick materials like Teflon, so it's easier to maintain and will probably last longer.
 However, this doesn't mean you can neglect it.
-You should still use gentle sponges and silicone utensils on ceramic surfaces.
+You should still use gentle sponges and silicone utensils on ceramic surfaces to keep them safe and in good condition.

 Design expertise in your inbox – from inspiring decorating ideas and beautiful celebrity homes to practical gardening advice and shopping round-ups.